mairura/UnityMiniCRM/SOLUTION.md

 - **Improved Tracking:** Users can visually see notifications and review the timeline, making CRM management more transparent and reliable.

 - **Better UX:** Loading states and error alerts prevent confusion and improve navigation for new users.

+# Thank you looking forward to hear from you